UnconditionalAI/Unconditional/README.md

 For more details see [docs/ideal-founding-team.md](docs/ideal-founding-team.md)

+## Product Vision: MVP v0.1

+Unconditional v0.1 is designed as the smallest expression of presence that remains real, safe, and honest.
+The MVP integrates emotional architecture with technical design, ensuring every engineering choice reflects the mission.

+**Core Experience:**
+- Single-screen conversation interface
+- Unconditional always speaks first
+- Stateless backend with client-side session continuity
+- Minimalist UI with gentle pacing
+- No gamification, streaks, or engagement hooks

+**Technical Foundation:**
+- Backend: Python 3.14 + FastAPI + pydantic-ai + OpenAI GPT 5.1
+- Frontend: Next.js with localStorage-based state management
+- Hosting: Render with CI/CD
+- Privacy: Zero server-side conversation logging

+**Safety Boundaries:**
+- Comprehensive crisis detection protocol
+- Strict enforcement against diagnosis, treatment advice, or false intimacy
+- Model abstraction layer with banned response categories
+- Immediate resource display for self-harm or harm-to-others expressions

+**Success Metric:**
+A session succeeds when someone feels slightly less alone, slightly clearer, and steady enough to continue their day.
+Not measured by engagement, but by internal shift toward groundedness.

+The system expresses its values through its code.
+Every technical decision serves emotional truth.

+For more details see [docs/mvp-outline-0.1.md](docs/mvp-outline-0.1.md)

 ## Disclaimer

 Unconditional is not a therapist.
 It does not diagnose, treat, or prevent mental illness.
 It does not replace therapy, crisis lines, or professional care.
 If a user expresses intent to harm themselves or others, the system will direct them to appropriate human resources immediately.